Complete Program Listing

 Nonprofit Executive Leadership Program

 El Pomar Nonprofit Executive Leadership Program (NELP) trains nonprofit CEOs and executive directors to effectively manage and lead extraordinary nonprofit organizations.
-It is a customized leadership development program offered to Colorado nonprofits through two unique programs: NELP at the Center for Creative Leadership (CCL) and Regional NELP.
+It is a customized leadership development program offered to Colorado nonprofits through two unique programs: NELP 2.5 and NELP 4.0.

 Penrose House Conference Center